 Although all the guest rooms were fully booked, Benna offered us her daughters room.
 Just like the rest of the house this was immaculate- not surprising as Benna is a public health inspector.

 Fort Cochin is quite the mix.
-The main town was built by the Portuguese, destroyed and rebuilt by the Dutch before being “acquired” by the British.
-Not to mention the Chinese Fishing Nets from the Court of Kublai Khan and the Jews and their town in Mattancherry.
-Oh and not to forget the Indians.
+The main town was built by the Portuguese, destroyed and rebuilt by the Dutch East India Company ( some of the buildings still bear the mark of the VOC), before being “acquired” by the British.

 Evenings were spent attempting to converse in French with our new friends from Canada, Eve and Claire, who gave us great tips and advice.
 We also met two lovely mutual-grannies, Rhian and Monika, who kept us entertained with their stories including their stay with their adopted Indian family.
 These girls were adventurous from elephant rides to pilgrims they had done it all.